 You can make your complaint in writing, by email, or verbally.
 If you make your complaint verbally, you will be asked to sign and return a written record to ensure that you agree with the contents.

-Alternatively you can download a complaint form using the link below and return it to the NECS Complaints Team who will arrange for the responsible organisation to respond to your concerns.
+Alternatively you can download a complaint form and return it to the NECS Complaints Team who will arrange for the responsible organisation to respond to your concerns.

-To find out more about the NHS complaints procedure please visit the NHS Choices website via the link below:
+To find out more about the NHS complaints procedure please visit the NHS Choices website.

-The below leaflet also provides information about the complaints process
+This leaflet also provides information about the complaints process.